 My deal breaker was infidelity.
-I had seen so much of it growing up and I knew how much pain it caused I became very afraid it.
-My fear of it even pushed me into a place of denial the first two times my marriage was in trouble.
+I had seen so much of it growing up and I knew how much pain it caused.
+So, I became very afraid it.
+My fear even pushed me into a place of denial the first two times my marriage was in trouble.
 I was willing to accept my wife had had emotional affairs.
 But I couldn’t handle knowing she had been sexually intimate with someone else.
-Even when she tried to confess to me about her first affair my reaction was so severe she immediately retracted it and told me only as much as I was willing to accept.
+When she confessed her first affair, I reacted so severely she immediately retracted it.
+And then, told me only as much as I was willing to accept.

-Then the third time our marriage was in trouble I had to face that possibility once again.
+Then the third marriage crisis I faced that possibility once again.
 I was fighting with everything I had to save our marriage.
-And I remember very specifically a day when I was praying and I told the Lord I could stand and fight for my marriage just as long as my wife did not become sexually involved with this other guy.
+And I remember very specifically a day when I was praying for my marriage.
+I told the Lord I could fight for my marriage as long as she didn’t become sexually involved.
 I told the Lord I didn’t think I could handle it if the affair had reached that point.
 Then I heard the Lord say very clearly in my spirit, “do not draw a line in the sand.”

 That turned out to be a breakthrough moment for me.
 From that point on I felt unconditional love for my wife and an unwavering commitment to fight for my marriage.
 That lesson carried me through that third time and through the last time our marriage was in trouble.
-There were still many more things I needed to learn about marriage.
+I still needed to learn a lot more about marriage.
 But I may not have ever learned anything else if I had not learned to erase my line in the sand.